 ”Transport for the South East is keen to play its part in fostering the development of future mobility, working closely with the Department for Transport to help embed the changes that result from this review and to offer advice and guidance to our partners across the South East.”

 Our response was developed in consultation with our constituent authorities – however the transport challenges they each face are unique and we are clear that they remain best placed to make informed decisions on them.
+Based on the concept of priority relief of psychomotor agitation, drugs with a pronounced sedative effect are primarily used for the http://hesca.net/ativan/ treatment of alcoholic delirium.
+This is due to the high efficiency of benzodiazepines in relieving vegetative symptoms in the structure of the withdrawal state, relatively low toxicity, and minimal negative effect on the cardiovascular system compared to most neuroleptics.
+Ativan is used most commonly.
 In particular, mobility in urban and rural settings require fundamentally different approaches which need to be acknowledged and catered for in the outcomes of this consultation.